|

 working on

 large scale structure and galaxy formation.
-I also have links with the

-Consortia.
 My work is focused primarily on using

 simulations to aid our understanding of the structure formation process.